Structural Sign Herdability in Temporally Switching Networks with Fixed Topology: Structural Sign Herdability over Fixed Temporal Topologies

-The above parametric realization is valid for all admissible values of each entry.
-Moreover, this realization allows us to establish a direct correspondence between the path sign-matched nodes and the associated entries of the controllability matrices. \end{lemma} \begin{lemma} The number of herdable nodes in the first snapshot equals the number of path sign-matched nodes in the static version of the digraph. \end{lemma}

-\begin{theorem} Let $\mathcal{G}_T(\mathcal{A}_i,\mathcal{B})$ be the digraph associated with a linear temporally switching network with dynamics described by \eqref{sys1}.
-Let $\mathcal{G}_{s(i)}$ be the signed layered graph associated with $(\mathcal{A}_i,\mathcal{B})$ on the interval $[t_{i-1},t_i)$.
-If the switching sequence is are of structured matrix with fixed sign pattern and topology, then the system in~\eqref{sys1} becomes $\mathcal{SS}$ herdable within two snapshots. \end{theorem}
+\begin{theorem} Consider the digraph \(\mathcal{G}_T(\mathcal{A}_i,\mathcal{B})\) associated with the linear temporally switching network described by \eqref{sys1}.
+Let \(\mathcal{G}_{s(i)}\) be the signed layered graph associated with \((\mathcal{A}_i,\mathcal{B})\) on the interval \([t_{i-1},t_i)\).
+Suppose that the system in \eqref{sys1} is not \(\mathcal{SS}\) herdable during the first snapshot (i.e., in its static form).
+Then, the system becomes \(\mathcal{SS}\) herdable if and only if every node that is not path-sign-matched in snapshot \(i\) becomes path-sign-matched in a subsequent snapshot according to Definition~\ref{path sign}. \end{theorem}